readium/webpub-manifest/README.md

 ]
 ```
 A manifest may also contain other links, such as a `alternate` link to an EPUB 3.1 version of the publication for example.

+Link relationships that are currently used in this specification and its extensions are listed in the [Link Relationships registry](roles.md).

 ## Content Documents